slacker2/departure-times/README.md

 If I were to spend more time on this project, here are a few directions I would go with it:
 * The geolocation doesn't seem to work as well as I had hoped, so I'd probably defer to using another geolocation service, like Google's API.
 * I would add a few more freely available APIs to add more data for predictions.
-* I have also entertained adding in schedules, to display in lieu of unavailable predictions.
+* I think it might be handy to add in schedules; to display in lieu of unavailable predictions.
 * I'd figure out how to allow a user to just click somewhere on the map, and predict departure times near that location.
-* I would also add more robust testing.
+* I would add more robust testing.